 What Is Neglectful Parenting?

 Neglectful or uninvolved parenting is the method where parents neglect their children to a certain degree for different reasons, their perceived lack of time, stress, personal problems, and substance abuse being some of them.
 Uninvolved parenting is one of the styles born out of Baumrind’s Parenting Styles founded in the 1960’s.
 Recent arguments have been made justifying this notorious parenting style.
+As opposed to an authoritative parenting style, neglectful parenting is said to help kids rely less on their parents.
 Some say that lack of guidance and interest allows the child to grow independently.
 Simply put, some parents adopt this parenting style for both convenience and efficiency.

 What Neglectful Parenting Looks Like?